Bank holiday road trips in your electric car

 Depending on the model, the average distance of an EV on one charge is between 300km to 500km.
 That’s approximately 100 to 300 miles.

 One of the main reasons people have for not making the switch to an electric car is their range.
 It’s the dreaded ‘range anxiety’: the fear and thought of running out of juice mid-journey in the middle of the motorway.

-We’re here to debunk the short-distance myths and, with the weather only getting warmer, recommend some UK summer destinations that are in the range of your EV on a single charge – there and back again.
+We’re here to debunk the short-distance myths and, with the weather only getting warmer, recommend some UK destinations that are in the range of your EV on a single charge – there and back again.